Joseph A. Lombardo

 Adopting a child into your family can change the lives of the child and the parents.
 This wonderful gift is something that many families seek, but often the rules and legal standards that have to be met can be confusing or difficult to manage without legal help.
 The Haddonfield adoption attorneys at Lombardo Law Group, LLC understand the rules and regulations regarding adoption in New Jersey, and we can help you with your adoption case.

 If you are seeking to adopt, whether that be through an agency, through an out-of-state agency, through international adoption, or by adopting a stepchild, our attorneys may be able to help.
-Call us today at (609) 418-4537 to set up a free legal consultation and learn more about your rights and options in an adoption case.
+Call us today at (609) 418-4537 to set up a consultation and learn more about your rights and options in an adoption case.

 Adoption Laws in Haddonfield, NJ